greggman/virtual-webgl/README.md

 With normal WebGL contexts you can't use resources from one context in another context but with virtual contexts you can.

+This is actually probably the best use-case.
+You can write 2 different libraries independently of each other using WebGL and have them share resources and they won't have to worry about stepping on each other's WebGL state.
+An example might be, you have a video conferencing library and you want to add an effects library.

 ### Use the output of one WebGL app inside another